d-dotsenko/DDAnimatedSwitch/README.md

 backgroundAnimationName = "ForestAnimation"     /// --> frame animation name
 ```

-3) If you want switch with frame animation you have to create it
+3) If you want switch with frame animation you have to create it.
 Add images to assert (main bundle) for switch and / or thumb.

 <img src="Info/assert.jpg" alt="DDAnimatedSwitch" width=420>